ExCaVI-Ulm/3D-XGuide/README.md

  - The project and module configuration/generation is performed through [CMake](https://cmake.org/) (>= 3.16.2)
  - 3D-XGuide has been compiled with Visual Studio 2015

 #### Dependencies
  - [VTK](https://www.vtk.org/) (>= 8.2.0) visualization pipeline is used as a core of framework
  - The GUI is based on [Qt](https://www.qt.io/) (>= 5.6.0)
  - DICOM is handled with [GDCM](https://github.com/malaterre/GDCM) (>= 2.6.0) and [VTK-DICOM](https://github.com/dgobbi/vtk-dicom/) (>= 0.8.9)
  - Image processing and tracking algorithms are implemented using [OpenCV](https://opencv.org/) (>= 3.0)

 #### How to start
- - Download and unzip the folder 3D-XGuide
+ - Download 3D-XGuide from releases section and unzip it
  - Run 3D-XGuide.exe to start the standalone application
- - Download und unzip the folder PHANTOM to get the test data
+ - Download TestData from releases section and unzip it
- - Refer to GettingStarted or go to Help menu within the standalone application for short user manual
+ - Refer to [GettingStarted](GettingStarted.md) or go to Help menu within the standalone application for short user manual

 #### Citation
 If you use any part of this repository, please cite: